FreeRADIUS/freeradius-server/raddb/README.rst

 Use of attributes in xlats e.g. ``%{User-Name}`` remains unchanged.
 There is no plan to require prefixes here.

+As of version 3, the preferred format for "unknown" attributes is ``&Attr-oid.oid.oid``, e.g. ``&Attr-26.11344.255``.
+However, version 3 would still parse (but not generate) attributes of the form ``Vendor-FreeRADIUS-Attr-255``.
+The ``Vendor-`` syntax has been removed in version 4.
+The server would never produce it, and allowing it made attribute parsing significantly more complex.

 Update sections and Filtering
 -----------------------------